donkey-hotei/SLAL/README.md

 # Sparse Linear Algebra Library
-A simple library written in pure-python for exploring problems in linear algebra.
-This library is meant for educational purposes only, as a way for the lousy developer who created this library to learn concepts in linear algebra in an applied manner.
+A simple library written in pure-python for exploring concepts and problem in linear algebra.

-Library is only compatible with Python3 or greater & will likely never become backwards compatible.
+This library is meant for educational purposes only, as a way for the lousy developer who created this library to learn concepts in linear algebra in a fun and applied manner.

 ## How to Install
 Installation is simple.